nejckorasa/nejckorasa.github.io/content/posts/kafka-backfill.md

 [![Glue Job Diagram](/glue-diagram.png)](/glue-diagram.png)

-#### Handling Schema Evolution in the Glue Job
+#### Handling Schema Evolution

-The goal is to make the consumer's experience identical, regardless of where the data originates.
-With Tiered Storage, schema evolution is handled transparently; ideally, a Glue Job would replicate this.

-**The Strategy: Evolve-on-Read**

-The Glue job's responsibility is to pre-process the historical data so that it appears identical to live data for the consumer.
-Using a schema registry, the job performs a "schema-on-read" transformation:
+Using a schema registry, the Glue job performs a "schema-on-read" transformation to make the consumer's experience identical, regardless of data origin.
+The process:

 1.  **It reads** the raw data from S3, which may use many different historical Avro schema versions.
 2.  **It evolves** each record to conform to the single, latest schema version, automatically adding default values for new fields and ignoring removed ones.
 3.  **It writes** the clean, transformed data to the backfill Kafka topic.

-This means the service consumer's logic remains incredibly simple.
-It only needs to be aware of the latest schema and doesn't require any complex, backward-compatible code because the backfill pipeline has already handled that complexity.
+This means the service consumer only needs to be aware of the latest schema, as the backfill pipeline handles all schema evolution complexity.

 ### Pattern 3: Direct Data Lake Access

-An alternative approach bypasses Kafka entirely: direct lake access with gradual rehydration.
-If you have query engines like [Trino](https://trino.io/) set up to access your data lake, you can implement a simpler solution.

-Instead of moving data through Kafka, your service can implement a scheduled job that directly queries historical data from S3 via Trino.
+If you have query engines like [Trino](https://trino.io/) set up, you can bypass Kafka entirely.
+Your service can implement a scheduled job that directly queries historical data from S3 via Trino.
 The job fetches and processes data in controlled chunks, allowing you to:

 * Control the pace of rehydration to prevent overwhelming your service
 * Process historical data in parallel with real-time events